-The Compensation Committee designs certain components of Named Executive Officer compensation to permit full deductibility.
+Executive Officers to the extent consistent with the best interests of the company and its stockholders.
 In particular, our bonus program is designed to be performance-based and deductible under Section 162(m).
 However, the Compensation Committee believes that stockholder interests are best served by not restricting the committee's discretion and flexibility in crafting compensation programs, even though such programs may result in certain non-deductible compensation expenses.
 Accordingly, the Compensation Committee reserves the right to approve elements of compensation for certain officers that are not fully deductible in the future in appropriate circumstances.